agent18/agent18.github.io/_posts/2018-10-19-skills-deliberate-practice.markdown

 without EE', in day to day conversations by the end of the week.
 The idea I think is to train the brain to notice the claims being made and to separate them as ones with evidence and ones without.
-I reckon it will be mind numbingly hard to stay focussed on every conversation and every thought in an attempt to meet the goal of 100 claims.
-Hmmm, so it is going to be painfull, in large numbers and your focus is probably going to be only about this.
+I reckon it will be mind numbingly hard to stay focused on every conversation and every thought in an attempt to meet the goal of 100 claims.
+Hmmm, so it is going to be painful, in large numbers and your focus is probably going to be only about this.
 That seems about right.
 This way we can initiate the training process.